TuckTuckC/Drop-A-Beat/README.md

 ## Additional information:
 I will be dropping pleanty of beats while this proect is in production.
 I also want to add the functionality to look at other peoples profiles by clicking on their username in a post that you see.
 And also adding a delete function for comments, and maybe audio/video uploads whenever I learn how.
+I would also like to make it so that you can see all of your posts from your profile.

 ## App Demo
 https://github.com/TuckTuckC/Drop-A-Beat